Letter to Friends, Family, and Co-workers

 I’m giving you this letter to explain a condition called misophonia.

 This disorder is not well-known to the public.
 As research continues, this should change.
 So far, misophonia presents as a neurological condition.
 This means it is a problem that affects the nervous system.

 Symptoms & Triggers

 People who have misophonia have strong negative emotional reactions to certain sounds.
-These are usually noises that others don’t pay any attention to.
 These reactions range from annoyance to disgust or even extreme rage.
-Mouth and nasal sounds are often associated with misophonia.
+Many mouth and nasal sounds are problems for people with misophonia.
 Chewing, slurping, sniffling or breathing are common problems for people with misophonia.
-But other things can be triggers too.
-Pens clicking, heel-tapping, typing or crinkling are also common problem sounds.
+But other things can be triggers too: the sound of a pen clicking, heel-tapping, typing or crinkling are also problem sounds.
+Most people don’t pay attention to the sounds that bother those who have misophonia.
 Also, some people also have visual triggers.
-This means they can have the same reactions by seeing certain things.
+They can have the same reactions by seeing certain things.
 These visual triggers might include jiggling legs or other repetitive movements.

 Those with misophonia may try many different things to avoid or cope with their triggers.
-This includes using earplugs and headphones.
+They often employ the use of earplugs and headphones.
 Also, they might eat in isolation or avoid people/places that contain trigger sounds.
-The use of medications or alcohol/drugs are other possible coping methods.
+Using medications or alcohol/drugs are other possible coping methods.
 Psychological approaches such as therapy or counseling are possible ways to cope.
 Unfortunately, none of these strategies appear to provide universally effective relief.
 Misophonia leaves people feeling misunderstood, isolated and hopeless.
 In extreme cases, sufferers may become depressed.